 The same survey suggests that by 2020, smartphone users will be ready to wear at least five wearable devices.
 Will at least one of these five be dedicated to digital banking services?
 The probability is high, and here are the reasons why financial services providers won’t make it without wearables in the financial sector.

-Wearables and IoT technology open a treasure trove of data for FinTech companies
+Wearables in banking and IoT technology open a treasure trove of data for FinTech companies

 Even though it’s hard to predict whether the FinTech sector will be one of the top catalysts propelling the wearables market, it’s definitely primed to make use of the data produced.
 Wearables accompany users everywhere, and wearables in FinTech are mediators between users and data collectors.